-New call has been opened on October 8th, 2019 by European Commission and will close on January 9th, 2020.
+Last call has been closed on January 9th, 2020.
 The last Researchers' NIGHT events took place at Mersin University and Middle East Technical University on september 27th, 2019.

 For further questions do not hesitate to contact MSCA National Contact Point for Turkey via email@example.com